Network Bridges Information

 - Source route bridging refers to path information that is inside of the packet and provided by the source computer.

-This diagram shows how a bridge is used to connect two network segments to each other so that both can access a database server.
+This diagram shows how a bridge is used to connect two network segments to each other.

 When selecting network bridges, industrial buyers can specify the maximum data transfer speed, the number of users, the number of concurrent users (concurrent connections), and the total number of MAC address.
 With transparent bridging (described above), these hardware addresses are stored in a table.